Drishty06/Data-Structures-and-Algorithms/README.md

 🚀 Added previously solved good questions to the repo which I did before taking up the challenge </br>
 🚀 Planning for 100 days of code </br>
 <h3>🟡DAY 01</h3>
-🚀 Revised all the sorting Algorithms and created Analysis.md under Sorting folder and added the crux of it there.
+🚀 Revised all the sorting Algorithms and created Analysis.md under Sorting folder and added the crux of it there.</br>
 🚀 added codes for following sorting algorithms:
    1. Selection sort 2.
 Bubble Sort 3.
 Insertion sort 4.
 Merge sort